New South Wales Tulloch double deck carriage stock: C3801–C3804

 C3802 was fitted with tractive power gears from Toshiba.
-The resulted in the car using a solid-state voltage regulator and rectifier that was capable of 120 V DC which assisted with both control and battery charging. with Budd Pioneer III disk braking bogeys which made the car stand out as the other motor cars had forward facing braking.
-The car went through two pantographs in its service life with the first one coming from Faiveley but it was replaced in 1975 with an airmate cross-arm type.
+This resulted in the car using a solid-state voltage regulator and rectifier that was capable of 120 V DC which assisted with both control and battery charging.
+Fitted with Budd Pioneer III disk braking bogies supplied by Commonwealth engineering, C3802 stood out as the other motor cars had forward facing braking.
+The car went through two pantographs in its service life, with the first one coming from Faiveley, but it was replaced in 1975 with an airmate cross-arm type.

-C3803 was equipped with propulsion control from Hitachi.
+C3803 was equipped with propulsion control from Hitachi which would later supply electric traction to the Waratah A and B sets.
 This included a 120 V DC rectifier set electrical device.
+It also received a Mitsubishi cross arm pantograph like that of its sibling C3801.
+Its bogies were constructed by Tulloch Limited Themselves.

-C3804 was given its traction equipment including its pantograph from English Electric of Strand, London.
+C3804 was given its traction equipment including its pantograph from English Electric of Strand, London in stark contrast to its siblings that had electrical systems supplied by Japanese companies.
 The car had a conventional motor generator set that provided 120 V DC.
 The carriage's air suspension bogeys came from A.E.
 Goodwin at Auburn.